 1/2 cup roasted red bell peppers. diced

 PIE CRUST INSTRUCTIONS

-Blind bake the crust—Line the pie crust with aluminum foil and fill with pie weights or dried beans.
+Pie Pan Style—Roll out the pie crust about an inch more than the size of your pan, placed face down on the dough.
+Fold over and into a pie pan.
+Flute the edges.
+Fill with pie weights or dried beans.
 Bake until the edges just start to brown, about 10 minutes.
 Remove from the oven and keep near the stove.

-Sauté onion, jalapeño, and roasted peppers until softened (use either oil or a bit of vegetable stock if eating low fat).
+Sauté onion until softened (use either oil or a bit of vegetable stock if eating low fat).
 Add garlic and continue to sauté for 1 minute or until fragrant.
 Stir in baby spinach and continue cooking until spinach has wilted.
 Set aside.

 Add all the filling ingredients in a big bowl.
 Mix together well.
 Add drained artichokes and stir until well-incorporated.

 Pie Pan Style—Pour into the pie crust (save any extra and use as a dip).

 Rustic Style—Leaving a 2-inch border all around, spoon the filling into the center of a 12-inch circle of dough and spread into an even layer.
 Gently fold the border over the filling, overlapping edges as needed, and gently pressing the folds together with your fingertips.
 Beat an egg yolk with a teaspoon of water and brush over the exposed edges of the crust.

 Sprinkle parmesan on top.
 Bake in 400-degree oven for 30-40 minutes.
 Cool at least 30 minutes before serving.